kuzzleio/kuzzle-device-manager/doc/1/controllers/sensor/detach/index.md

 code: true
 type: page
 title: detach
-description: Detach a sensor from a tenant
+description: Detach a device from a tenant
 ---

 # detach

-Detach a sensor from a tenant.
+Detach a device from a tenant.

 ---